gandhiFinforz/FN-UI-Framework/readme.md

 4. Commit your changes (`git commit -am 'Add new feature'`).
 5. Push to the branch (`git push origin feature-branch`).
 6. Create a new Pull Request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-This README file provides an overview of the FN-UI-Framework project, including instructions for installation, usage, and contribution.
-For further details, refer to the documentation or the source code.